greenfishbluefish/sims_loader/README.md

 The use of a Docker volume is the only way I know of to share files betwen the host system and a container.
 As the Sims Loader needs up to 3 files available to it, mounting the current directory as a volume is the current solution.
 I will be exploring additional ways of communicating between the host and the container in future releases.

+Please note that Docker will may or may not mount a NFS volume into a container and may or may not issue a warning or error about it.
+This all depends on your particular machine's setup, NFS setup, networking setup, and Docker version.
+If you receive an error of "file not found", please try copying the file to a directory physically on your machine and run again from within that directory.

+## Notes

 The Docker container method of distribution is an experiment and subject to change as better methods appear.

+Some users have reported that the download and installation of Docker Toolbox and the initial `docker pull` can take a significant amount of time.
+Future versions will attempt to address what can be done within this project.

 # Summary